Changissnz/selfinterest/README.md

 Nobunaga.
 The fighting was quite focused on the authority over the land, and when the French began colonization, the spirit of intellect by the Vietnamese was that of ideology, of their conceptualizations of the republic, the state, democracy, and communism.
-Comparison between these two nations' development over the past thousand years, of course, cannot be reduced to the concepts of "loyalty" and "honor".
+Comparison of these two nations' development over the past thousand years, of course, cannot be reduced to the concepts of "loyalty" and "honor".
 Besides from geography playing a pivotal factor, the mores of the two nations, based around conceptualizations of honor that place importance on excellence and of loyalty that